matthewvb77/geo-plot/README.md

 ### Notes

-It's a single HTML file with no backend, or network access.
+It's a single HTML file with no backend or network access.

 Feel free to request changes via a GitHub Issue or Discussion.